miShelbyT/miShelbyT/README.md

 💡 About Me

 - 🔭 I’m currently working on ... a li'l political project with a friend.
 Stay tuned!
-- 🌱 I’m currently take a dive into ... node and express with mongodb, and I'm loving it!!!
+- 🌱 I’m currently take a dive into ... python. equal parts fun and tricky.
 - 👯 I’m looking to collaborate on ... an open source project
 - 💬 Ask me about ... my rescue dog.
 Or my most recent project!
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)